 The Near Eastern Languages and Civilizations Department’s annual reception, once an elaborate affair, has been pared down to half its former size.
 Guest lecturers invited by NELC, who numbered up to a dozen in previous years, have become scarcer around the Hall of Graduate Studies.
-The department has also had to delay hiring more language lectors, trim its copying budget and cut down on office supplies to make ends meet through three successive rounds of budget cuts as Yale tried to fill in a $300 million budget gap.
+The department has also had to delay hiring more language lectors, trim its copying budget and purchase wholesale stationery to make ends meet through three successive rounds of budget cuts as Yale tried to fill in a $300 million budget gap.

 Like all other Faculty of Arts and Sciences departments at Yale, NELC has had to make serious choices about how to preserve its academic programs while also cutting its budget.
 And the choices it made provide a peek into what departments across the University have done since Yale’s endowment tumbled 24.6 percent in fall 2009.

 Though Yale is now emerging from two years of relative frugality, the 2009 decline in the endowment prompted Yale administrators to warn all departments they would have to make serious budget cuts.
 Construction projects would be frozen.
 Faculty hiring would be slowed.
 And Yale’s cluster of Faculty of Arts and Sciences departments would have to trim whatever fat they could, from the crackers and cheese at receptions to entire jobs.